WenChentao/Seg2Link/docs/Round2/sort_remove.md

 #### Notes: How to go back
 - After applying sorting/removing operation, the cache of the actions will be reset.
 Users cannot use undo/redo to cancel the operation.
-- The segmentations before/after the operation are automatically saved as two files:
+- Instead, the segmentations before/after the operation are automatically saved as two files:
     - seg-modified_before_sort_remove.npy
     - seg-modified_after_sort_remove.npy
 - If users are unsatisfied with the result, retrieve the previous state with [Load](./save_load_export.md#load) function.